calebweinreb/SNUB/docs/source/gui.rst

 Navigate the timeline
 ~~~~~~~~~~~~~~~~~~~~~

-The brower is divided into two sections.
+The browser is divided into two sections.
 The track-stack (on the right below) contains data-views that have time as a dimension, such as heatmaps, trace plots and spike plots.
 The tracks are always synchronized so that the same horizontal coordinate represents the same point in time.

 * Click/drag to change the current time.
 * Use scrolls/gestures to change the visible time window.
 * Use the play button and speed slider at the bottom to watch in real time
 * Toggle "center playhead" to keep the current time centered
-* Toggle the timeline unit between minutes:seconds and "timestemps".
+* Toggle the timeline unit between minutes:seconds and "timestamps".
 Timesteps are multiples of the ``min_step`` parameters in the projects config file, and can be useful for accessing specific timepoinmts (e.g. video frames) outside of SNUB.

 .. image:: ../media/use_case1.gif
    :align: center